 The Roles and Duties of the Course Assistant

 Scientific research, as well as our common experience, indicates that how we communicate often has a much greater impact on audiences than the content of our message.
 The skills of public communication are therefore of vital importance to the work of future teachers and scholars.
 This interactive workshop will present the fundamental concepts of public speaking and provide practical advice for building confidence in front of an audience, using our bodies and voices to communicate information more effectively, and to connect with audiences.
 Led by R. L. Watson, PhD Candidate in Religion & Literature.
 Participation in this workshop is strongly recommended for Divinity School students in any program and area, whether or not they will pursue Craft of Teaching certification.
-Coffee and tea will be provided, and please feel free to bring lunch.
+Coffee, tea, and snacks will be provided.

 Thursday, October 12, 1:00-2:30 pm, Swift 208